Bluevipe21/bluevipe21.github.io/generic.md

 ---

 ## Online education
-### Curso Métodos Numéricos con Aplicaciones de Ingeniería en UDEMY por parte de zDynamics
+### Course Numerical Methods with engineering applications by zDynamics
 During the course, I improved my understanding of numerical methods applied to real engineering problems.
 I learned how to find roots of single or multiple variables, optimize functions, curve fitting of functions with polynomial interpolation and splines, numerical integration, and numerical differentiation.
 To achieve this, I learned different methods to perform these operations that are effective when employing them in microcontrollers, PLCs, and simulation and problem-solving applications mainly using Python and MATLAB software.